mk-pmb/anno-frontend/src/default-config/events.md

 has been optimized, which usually means related annos have been interlinked and potentially re-arranged into a nested tree.

+### `annoListFetchedCounts`
+Fired after `annoListFetchedOptimized`.
+The argument is an object with some non-negative numbers measuring the amount of annotations.
+Currently, it has `nTopLevelAnnos` and `nTotalAnnosIncludingNested`.

 ### `updatedPermissions`
 Fires when the user's permissions have been modified.